Beventar/WoolHUD/.github/README.md

 ## Overview
 This HUD aims to be the best recreation of Woolen's HUD while fixing various issues.

-Some things may differ slightly from the original if they were bugged, inconsistent or visually unclear.
+Some [things may differ](https://github.com/Beventar/WoolHUD/wiki/Replica-vs-Original) slightly from the original if they were bugged, inconsistent or visually unclear.

 The HUD includes optional customizations:

 - **`#alternatives`** - elements from older versions of Woolen's HUD
 - **`#customizations`** - improvements not present in the original HUD

-By default, the newest version of the HUD is used.
+By default, the most used/iconic version of the HUD is used (with some QOL #alternatives).<br>
+&nbsp;&nbsp;&nbsp;&nbsp;* Take a look at other [possible versions](https://github.com/Beventar/WoolHUD/wiki/HUD-Versions).

 ## Installation
 [How to install](https://github.com/Beventar/WoolHUD/wiki/Installation)